Christopher Hatton (died 1619)

 Sir Christopher Hatton KB (5 March 1581 – 10 September 1619) was an English politician who sat in the House of Commons between 1601 and 1614.
-He was also an active patron of the arts.
+He was a noted patron of the arts, supporting composers such as Tobias Hume and Orlando Gibbons.

 Early life

 Hatton was the eldest son of John Hatton of Longstanton, Cambridgeshire and his wife, Jane Shute, daughter of Robert Shute.
-He was related to Sir Christopher Hatton (1540-1591), Queen Elizabeth I's favourite, and following the death of the elder Christopher's heir, he succeeded to the estates in 1597.
+His father's first cousin was Sir Christopher Hatton (1540-1591), Queen Elizabeth I's favourite.
+Sir Christopher Hatton was also his godfather and namesake, and following the death of the elder Sir Christopher's nephew and heir (Sir William "Newport" Hatton), he succeeded to his estates in 1597.
 He was made a royal ward in 1599.
 He was educated at Cambridge by 1599.

+His older brother was Sir Thomas Hatton, 1st Baronet, ancestors of the Hatton Baronets of Longstanton.

 Career

 In 1601, Hatton was elected Member of Parliament for Buckingham.

 Hatton married Alice Fanshawe, daughter of Thomas Fanshawe of Ware Park, Hertfordshire on 13 March 1602.

 Hatton received the favour of James I. He was knighted with the Order of the Bath in 1603.
 In 1606 he was elected MP for Bedford replacing Humphrey Winch who became a judge.
 In 1614 Hatton was elected MP for Huntingdon.